-Saphan Hin is a popular seaside park which has had a long relationship with islanders since the boom of tin mining years ago when it was a major trading port and the only beach located in Phuket Town.
+Saphan Hin is a popular seaside park in Phuket.
+The park has had a long relationship with islanders since the boom of tin mining years ago when it was a major trading port and the only beach located in Phuket Town.

 - Phuket FantaSea Cultural Theme Park